Pallikaris/Operating-Systems/README.md

 Show the average waiting time per priority.

-Show the blocking time of each process by processes with lower priority.
+Show the blocking time of each process caused by processes with lower priority.

 Implement the priority inheritance scheme in a separate model.